JimDesu/basis-lang/spec.md

 ### 5.14 Command-Typed Values

 A **command-typed value** is a first-class value that wraps a command-shaped operation.
-The language admits four constructional forms that produce command-typed values &mdash; command reference, command literal, lambda, and fexpr &mdash; enumerated in &sect;3.16 and detailed in &sect;8.
+The language admits three constructional forms that produce command-typed values &mdash; command reference, command literal, and lambda &mdash; enumerated in &sect;3.16 and detailed in &sect;8.
 The type system describes command-typed values uniformly through the same family of type expressions.

 The type-expression forms for ordinary command-typed values are: